 For the rest of primary, junior, and high school, most of Seaquist's friends were Korean, Taiwanese, or Vietnamese.
 "I saw the obstacles they faced.
 Some of them tried to go into music in the 80s and they got mad hate," he said.
 "Hip-hop, rock, everything—no matter what they tried, they just got shitted on.
 They got no love whatsoever."

 I nodded.
-I knew from experience that Asians can have a hard time
+I knew from experience that Asians can have a hard time being taken seriously.